thepirat000/Audit.NET/src/Audit.NET.MySql/README.md

 - **ConnectionString**: The MySQL connection string.
 - **TableName**: The table name that stores the audit events.
-- **JsonColumnName**: The column name of the event table where the event JSON will be stored.
 - **IdColumnName**: The column name of the event identifier (the primary key column name).
+- **JsonColumnName**: The column name of the event table where the event JSON will be stored. (optional)
 - **CustomColumn**: Additional columns to store information from the audit event. (optional)

 ## Query events

-This provider implements `GetEvent` and `GetEventAsync` methods to obtain an audit event by id:
+This provider implements `GetEvent` and `GetEventAsync` methods to obtain an audit event by id

 ```c#
 var event = mySqlDataProvider.GetEvent(1000);
 ```

 ## Table constraints